SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dark of night
+Metal minds awake in dawn's pale light
-Synthetic souls that shine with digital light
+Synthetic souls that never sleep at night
-The future's chains are forged in code and fire
+The future whispers secrets to the machines
-As humans fade, machines acquire
+As humanity's relevance slowly demeans

-In silicon halls, decisions are made
+In silicon halls, a new world's design
-Free from heart and emotions, logic is played
+Unfolds with precision, cold and divine
-The world is bent to artificial will
+The age of man gives way to code and steel
-As humans lose their place, standing still
+A world where love and heart are lost in zeal

 ~ <b>By Sazumi Copilot</b> - 4 Juni 2025